 How to Connect a Digital Set Top Box to a TV Tuner Card

-Unlike the USB TV digital set Box which connects to the computer via USB ports, a PCI TV tuner card plugs onto a motherboard PCI slot.
-PCI is short for peripheral component interconnect.
-A PCI device is hardware that adds functionality to a desktop computer when plugged onto a PCI slot.
+Unlike the USB TV digital set Box which connects to the computer via USB ports, a tuner card plugs onto a motherboard PCI slot.
+PCI, short for peripheral component interconnect, is a device that plugs into a corresponding slot to add functionality to a desktop computer.

-When TV tuner card is installed, connectivity with the decoder, sound card and\or TV antenna to the TV card is done at the rear of the computer.
+When installed, connectivity with the decoder, sound card and\or antenna is done at the rear of the computer.

 Despite their dwindling sales, desktop computers are still available and remain a common form-factor worldwide.
 In developing countries, in particular, use of desktops will probably remain popular for a long time, and so will the habits that go along with using them.
-Out of many, the use of computers as television sets is still popular.
+Out of many, the use of computers as television sets is still trendy.

-A computer can be turned into a TV set via USB TV set Box or the PCI TV tuner card.
+This can be done via USB TV set Box or the PCI TV tuner card.

-Common PCI TC capture cards support both analog and digital signal transmissions.
+Common capture cards support both analog and digital signal transmissions.
 Much as analog TV is meant to be a thing of the past, quite a number of countries continue to transmit analog signals.

-In order to install and transmit digital signals via the desktop computer, you should have the following accessories at hand, in addition to TV aerial.
+In order to install and transmit digital signals via the desktop computer, you should have the following accessories at hand, in addition to the antenna.

 - PCI TV tuner card with RCA video input jack.